gary-archer/oauth.apisample.serverless/README.md

 ### Common Middleware Used
 * Okta is used for the Authorization Server
+* AWS Route 53 is used for custom domain names
 * AWS Certificate Manager is used for SSL certificate handling